-Join Dan Gookin for an in-depth discussion in this video Solution: Use escaped characters, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Solution: Use escaped characters, part of Learning C.

 - I'm going to create exercise blorf.c myself,…so you can compare what you've come up with…with what I did.…Be aware that your code…may not match up exactly with mine.…I'll create a new empty file in Code::Blocks,…and type in a basic skeleton.…You see as I type, the text isn't color-coded.…You have to save the file…before the editor recognizes how to color the text.…I'll save here, and then go back…and rewrite the specific printf function.…And there's the color.…